-regulate Dorsal translocation and subsequent AMP expression.
-To identify such DAZAP2-interacting proteins and to elucidate the underlying molecular mechanism for AMPs' regulation, a Y2H screen was performed (Fig. S1).
-The ORF of DAZAP2 was successfully cloned in-frame with the GAL4DNA-binding domain of the pGBKT7 vector (Fig. 4A), with the ensuing construct transformed into a yeast Y2H Gold strain.
+Considering the plausible role of Dorsal in DAZAP2-regulated AMPs' expression, we speculated that DAZAP2 may bind with molecules or regulators in the Toll pathway, to regulate Dorsal translocation and subsequent AMP expression.
+To identify such DAZAP2-interacting proteins, and to elucidate the underlying molecular mechanism for AMPs' regulation, an Y2H screen was performed (Fig. S1).
+The ORF of DAZAP2 was successfully cloned in frame with the GAL4DNA-binding domain of the pGBKT7 vector (Fig. 4A), with the ensuing construct transformed into an yeast Y2H Gold strain.
 The pGBKT7-DAZAP2 bait protein did not autonomously activate the reporter genes and was confirmed as nontoxic (Fig. 4B).
-Unexpectedly, an initial screen identified Sav, a core component of the Hippo-signaling pathway, as predominantly interacting with DAZAP2 (i.e. 12 of 26 positive clones).
-To distinguish genuine positive from false-positive interactions, the pGADT7- Sav prey plasmid had to rescued from the yeast, for auto-activation testing.
+Unexpectedly, an initial screen identified Sav-a core component of the Hippo signaling pathway-as predominantly interacting with DAZAP2 (i.e., 12 of 26 positive clones).
+To distinguish genuine positive from false positive interactions, the pGADT7-Sav prey plasmid had to rescued from the veast, for auto-activation testing.
 These results showed the pGADT7-Sav prey protein failed to activate the reporters (Fig. 4C).
-Further evidence confirming the physical interaction between DAZAP2 and Sav came from both the Y2H (Fig. 4D) and in vivo coimmunoprecipitation assays in crab hemocytes (Fig. 4E).
+Further evidence confirming the physical interaction between DAZAP2 and Sav came from both the Y2H (Fig. 4D) and in vivo co-immunoprecipitation assays in crab hemocytes (Fig. 4E).

-DAZAP2-regulated Hippo-signaling activation
+DAZAP2 regulated Hippo signaling activation